exercism/unison/concepts/basics/about.md

 Functions can optionally include a type signature.
 The last type on the right is always the final return type of the function, and each argument is separated by the function arrow `->`.

 ```
-{{getMax accepts two arguments of type Nat and its return type is a Nat}}
 getMax : Nat -> Nat -> Nat
 getMax a b = Nat.max a b
 ```